Colorado: Aspen to Vail, Valleys of the Rockies | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

-Following a final spin through downtown Aspen, hop on the Rio Grande Trail, an entirely car-free recreational path, all the way to Glenwood Springs.
+Following a final spin through downtown Aspen, hop on the Rio Grande Trail—an entirely car-free recreational path—and follow it all the way to Glenwood Springs.
 Open views and brick-red canyon cliffs paint the landscape as you descend the valley to Carbondale for lunch.
 Afterward, cycle or shuttle to Glenwood Springs.

 Cumulative Distance Range: 29 — 43 miles